Azure/azure-sdk-for-c/README.md

 # VCPKG_ROOT=PATH_TO_VCPKG (replace PATH_TO_VCPKG for where vcpkg is installed)
 ```

+If you previously installed VCPKG and dependencies, you may need to run `.\vcpkg.exe upgrade --no-dry-run` to upgrade to the latest packages.

 Follow next steps to build project from command prompt:

 ```bash